A maximum of twenty-eight (28) MMCEUs is the possession limit for resident cardholders.

 The timeline for the required revision is included in the return message to the applicant.

-There is no application fee, but there is a standard nonrefundable fee of $25.00 and a nonrefundable fee of $15.00 for Medicaid Participants.
-Include the disabled Veteran and first responder language here.
+There is no application fee, but there is a standard non-refundable fee of $25.00 and a non-refundable fee of $15.00 for Medicaid Participants.
+Disabled Veterans and Disabled First Responders with proper documentation are eligible for a fee waiver.

 Please note that there is a cost associated with seeing a registered practitioner to certify the condition.
 MSDH does not refer to these registered practitioners or set the costs associated with these visits.